JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ## Database Drivers

 Since IntelliJ IDEA CE doesn't allow configuring database drives, JPA Buddy is to the rescue!
-Via Tools -> JPA Buddy -> Database Drivers window, you can configure drivers for each supported RDBMSs.
-Here you can select one of the proposed driver versions and add additional files from your local machine.
+Open Tools -> JPA Buddy -> Database Drivers window.
+Here you can configure drivers for each supported RDBMS by selecting one of the proposed driver versions and adding additional files from your local machine.

 ![database_drivers](img/database_drivers.jpeg)